 “He’s as jumpy as cheating husband in a room full of ex-wives.”
 Is also a simile, but it isn’t a cliché because it hasn’t been used over and over.
 (For good reason – not my best work there.)

-A metaphor is a bit stronger than a simile.
-Similes say something is similar – “like.”
+A metaphor is similar to a simile, but it’s stronger and more direct.
+Similes say something is similar – “as” or “like” each other.
 Metaphors suggest that two unlike things are the same at some level – but if you just look at the words literally this isn’t true.

 “All the world’s a stage.”
 But the world isn’t really a stage.